 - If you are a BC student in need of a computer for Spring Quarter, send an email to firstname.lastname@example.org.
 Student Affairs staff will connect you to resources and options.

-- Comcast Internet Essentials provides 2 months of free high-speed internet to first-time customers; $9.95 per month after that.
+- Comcast Internet Essentials provides two months of free high-speed internet to first-time customers; $9.95 per month after that.
 (BC does not endorse any particular websites, products, or services.)

 Other Resources from Bellevue College